 Mia Luhtanen Arter, USDN Operations Director

 Mia Arter is Operations Director for USDN, where she is responsible for the internal operations for the organization.
 In this role, she assists in staffing USDN’s member-led governance structure and strategic planning processes, as well as other management, finance, legal, technology, and human resource responsibilities.
 She has previously directed member information sharing and networking programs for USDN, including the Peer Learning Exchange, the EDI Fellowship, and building the network's exemplary first peer-sharing website.
-Prior to USDN, she worked for The Chicago Council on Global Affairs and Loyola University’s Center for Urban Research and Learning.
-She volunteers as Board Secretary of the Luhtanen Howes Charitable Foundation and the Riveredge Outdoor Learning Elementary School and as Board President of the Friends of the W.J.
-Niederkorn Library.
+Prior to USDN, she worked for The Chicago Council on Global Affairs and Loyola University Chicago’s Center for Urban Research and Learning.
+She volunteers as Governance Council President of the Riveredge Outdoor Learning Elementary School and Board Secretary of the Luhtanen Howes Charitable Foundation.
 She received a B.A. from Loyola University Chicago in sociology and international studies and lives with her family in Port Washington, Wisconsin.